2002 Belgian Grand Prix: Post-race

 Mansell said he had no issue losing his most wins in a season record to Michael Schumacher, "He's done a fantastic job, as have Ferrari.
 Their car not only has the speed but also the reliability.
 It's phenomenal."
 Ferrari sporting director Jean Todt called the result "a dream race, yet another this year.
 Everything went perfectly – the car, the engine, the Bridgestone tyres, the drivers and the team."
 Coulthard said of finishing fourth, "It's a pity that we couldn't achieve a better result today.
 My car was not so good in the middle sector and that's why I couldn't get close enough to actually get past Montoya."
 He added his second pit stop allowed him to gain ground on Montoya.
 Ralf Schumacher said he could "only be reasonably satisfied today as I made a few mistakes" because he was baulked by Räikkönen at the start and later lost control of his car at Les Combes corner.
 Irvine commented on finishing sixth, "We did everything right this weekend, from qualifying well to our race preparation and strategy: This is reward for that good work."
 He added he was happy to score one championship point because it helped Jaguar's standing in the World Constructors' Championship.

 McLaren CEO Ron Dennis explained that the reduced asphalt temperatures were the primary reason McLaren's qualifying form did not carry over into the race.
 Räikkönen said his engine failure late in the race was "not the ideal way to end the weekend, but it's one of those things."
-Honda suffered five engine problems during the race weekend.
+Honda suffered five engine problems during the event.
 Their race and team test manager Shuhei Nakamoto called it "the weekend from hell and I'm just glad it's all over.
 We've got a lot of work to do before Monza..."
 Fisichella characterised his engine failure as "very scary" and stated his one-stop strategy appeared to be ideal until he retired from the race.
 Michael Schumacher maintained his lead in the World Drivers' Championship with 122 championship points, 71 ahead of his teammate Barrichello and 78 in front of Montoya.
 Ferrari increased their advantage in the World Constructors' Championship to 87 championship points over Williams and 116 in front of McLaren with three races remaining in the season.